metapolator/metapolator/functionality overview.md

 **note**: an adjustment master can appear anywhere in a design space and anywhere on adjustment master sequences.

 ### adjustment master sequence
-ƒ— New, Duplicate, Delete, Span (on master sequences and strings of instances)
+ƒ— New, Duplicate, Delete, Span (on master sequences and families of instances)

 ### instance
 ƒ— New, Delete, Set Metapolation (i.e. mix of masters), Set Name, Export as font, Promote to master

-### string of instances
+### family of instances
 ƒ— New, Duplicate, Set # instances, Set Name Scheme, Span (in design space), Adjust instance position

 ## font families
-ƒ— New, Delete, Map instances and strings of instances, Map metadata, Export
+ƒ— New, Delete, Map instances and families of instances, Map metadata, Export

 ## type design evaluation
 ƒ— Set length (few glyphs–paragraphs, Set Size, Set characters of interest, Set Mix (generic text vs. chars of interest), Print Evaluation Kit

-**for**: masters, master sequences, adjustment masters, adjustment master sequences, instances, strings of instances—and combinations of these.
+**for**: masters, master sequences, adjustment masters, adjustment master sequences, instances, families of instances—and combinations of these.

 ## finishing
 * kerning _(later)_